biocypher/biochatter/docs/features/rag.md

 are provided by the modules `vectorstore.py` (for performing embeddings) and `vectorstore_agent.py` (for maintaining the connection and search).

-This is implemented in the [ChatGSE](https://github.com/biocypher/ChatGSE) Docker workflow and the BioChatter Docker compose found in this repository.
+This is implemented in the [BioChatter Light](https://github.com/biocypher/biochatter-light) Docker workflow and the BioChatter Docker compose found in this repository.
 To start Milvus on its own in these repositories, you can call `docker compose up -d standalone` (`standalone` being the Milvus endpoint, which starts two other